ANIMAL FOCUS

 They fly silently.
 Tiny comb-like edges on their feathers break up the air, so they can swoop within inches of their prey without making a sound. 🔇

-The great gray owl can “turn into” tree bark!
-It flattens its body and squints its eyes until it blends in perfectly with a tree trunk! 🫣
+Great gray owls can “turn into” tree bark!
+They flatten their bodies and squint so they blend in perfectly with a tree trunk! 🫣

 Can you spot the hidden great gray owls?